rrazcueta/moonveil/docs/players/encounters/03-gambits.md

 Wager your Ability Points to perform Gambits.

-### Power
+### Damage

 Before a melee attack if you have at least 1 pip of Strength.

 - On a Strong Hit or better, apply d6 bonus damage to
   - the original target or...
   - to each nearby enemy
-- If your attack roll is less than 10, mark all your Strength.
+- If your attack roll is less than the target Limit, mark all your Strength.

-### Finesse
+### Control

-Before a melee attack if you have at least 1 pip of Dexterity.
+Before a melee attack if you have a Pocket of 4 or more.

-- Choose a target among nearby enemies.
+- Choose your target among nearby enemies.
+- Depending on the Hit
+  - Strong Hit, choose one effect
+  - Critical Hit, choose two effects
+- Effects to choose
-- Before your attack the target rolls Pocket Down.
+  - The target rolls Pocket Down
-- On a Strong Hit or better,
-  - recover your Move or...
-  - force the enemy to Move 1
+  - Recover your Move OR force the target to Move 1
-- If your attack roll is less than 10, mark all your Dexterity.
+- If your attack roll is less than the target Limit, roll Pocket down.

 ### Precision

 Before a ranged attack if you have at least 1 pip of Dexterity.

-- Deal double damage
+- Deal double damage or the target rolls Pocket Down
-- If your attack roll is less than 10, mark all your Dexterity
+- If your attack roll is less than the target Limit, mark all your Dexterity

 ### Full Defend